StalkHer

 StalkHer is a 2015 Australian romantic comedy thriller film directed by John Jarratt and Kaarin Fairfax – both also star in the film.
+It was filmed in Queensland, predominantly on the Gold Coast.

 Plot synopsis

 John Jarratt stars as Jack, who is pushed past the brink of his stalking obsession over Emily (Kaarin Fairfax) when he breaks into her house to take what he wants by force.
 However, his plans backfire when he wakes up to find himself tied to a chair in her kitchen.
 For a full night, Jack and Emily engage in a twisted and thrilling courtship of the sexes that leads one to wonder which one of them will survive the night.
 At the end of the movie, Jack finally gets the upper hand on Emily and strangles her to death.